-Ceren Yıldız is a partner at ELIG Gürkaynak Attorneys-at-Law in Istanbul, Turkey.
-Ms Ceren Yıldız joined ELIG Gürkaynak Attorneys-at-Law in 2009, following her graduation from Marmara University Faculty of Law.
+Ceren Yildiz is a partner at ELIG Gürkaynak Attorneys-at-Law in Istanbul, Turkey.
+Ms Ceren Yildiz joined ELIG Gürkaynak Attorneys-at-Law in 2009, following her graduation from Marmara University Faculty of Law.
 She is admitted to the Istanbul Bar.
-Ms Yıldız has extensive experience in regulatory matters and compliance matters, with a particular focus on technology, media, human rights, telecommunications, data privacy, e-commerce, e-money and payment services regulatory, corporate compliance matters, white collar irregularities and contract law.
+Ms Yildiz has extensive experience in regulatory matters and compliance matters, with a particular focus on technology, media, human rights, telecommunications, data privacy, e-commerce, e-money and payment services regulatory, corporate compliance matters, white collar irregularities and contract law.

 She provides legal consultancy to various multinational and domestic clients in a wide range of fields concerning their day-to-day operations, sector-related regulatory issues and contracts.
+Ms Yildiz has also co-authored a number of articles pertaining to regulatory matters in both Turkish and English.